NxPKG/khulnasoft-docs/content/ruleset-engine/managed-rulesets/deploy-managed-ruleset.md

 1. Get your [zone ID](/fundamentals/setup/find-account-and-zone-ids/).
 2. Invoke the [List account rulesets](/api/operations/listAccountRulesets) operation to obtain the available rulesets.
 Managed rulesets exist at the account level, but you can deploy them to a zone.
 Find the ruleset ID of the managed ruleset you wish to deploy.
 3. Identify the [phase](/ruleset-engine/about/phases/) where you want to deploy the managed ruleset.
 Ensure that the managed ruleset belongs to the same phase where you want to deploy it.
-To learn more about the available phases supported by each Cloudflare product, refer to the specific documentation for that product, or the [Phases list](/ruleset-engine/reference/phases-list/).
+To learn more about the available phases supported by each Khulnasoft product, refer to the specific documentation for that product, or the [Phases list](/ruleset-engine/reference/phases-list/).
 4. Add a rule to the zone-level phase [entry point ruleset](/ruleset-engine/about/rulesets/#entry-point-ruleset) that executes the managed ruleset.

 ### Example